Showing posts with label PacMan. Show all posts

 Mac Pac, err, Pac-Man?
 What?

-After yesterday's awesome (but mind-blowing!) technical flight sim I needed something a little less taxing on my old brain cells.
-So, I'm taking an easier route today and playing a Pac-Man clone called Mac Pan.
-Weird name and there are already lots of PacMan games but this one is more vanilla, so let's get pill-popping and ghost munching!
+After yesterday's superb (but mind-blowing!) technical flight sim, I needed something less taxing on my old brain cells.
+So I'm taking an easier route with a Pac-Man clone called Mac-Pan.
+Weird name and there are already many PacMan games, but this one is more vanilla, so let's get pill-popping & ghost munching!

 Mac Pan was released in 1987 by Richard Beith and works in ST High resolution.
-There are a few integrated features that I really liked: hold down the fire button and you can temporally increase the yellow guy's speed.
+There are a few integrated features that I really liked: hold down the fire button, and you can temporarily increase the yellow guy's speed.
 Hang on, he's not yellow anymore!
-Anyhow, the game's speed can be tinkered with in the preference.
-The graphics and sounds are pretty good plus there is support for simultaneous 2-players.
+Anyhow, the game's speed can be tinkered with in the preferences.
+The graphics and sounds are pretty good, plus there is support for simultaneous 2-player.

-It's not the best PacMan game I've played but I still enjoyed it and being able to choose the game's speed is a superb idea.
+It's not the best PacMan but I still enjoyed it, and being able to choose the game's speed is a superb idea.
 It's easy to imagine German office workers in the 80s playing Mac Pan during their lunch break.
 Monochrome users should jump up & down with excitement because this is an excellent clone of the classic.

 Thursday, January 21, 2016